Gamze1314/OceanCargo-App/README.md

 ### Models

-- Customer
+- Customer : Customer can have multiple shipments.
-- Shipment
+- Shipment : A shipment can have multiple containers.
-- Container
+- Container :  The container is a junction point between shipment and container models.

 ### Flask-SQLAlchemy Relationships Set up

+The relationships between Container-Customer and Shipment-Container models are set up as one-to-many SQL Alchemy relationship.
+The relationship between Shipment-Customer is many-to-many relationship.
+The customer has many shipments through the container model.
+The association proxy provides a customer's shipments through the container table.

 ### Validation and Constraints